 Op-Ed By Alan Gottlieb and Dave Workman

-Alan Gottlieb is executive vice president of the Second Amendment Foundation.
+Alan Gottlieb is founder and executive vice president of the Second Amendment Foundation.
 Dave Workman is senior editor of Gun Week.
-They are co-authors of ‘America Fights Back: Armed Self-Defense in a Violent Age.’
+They are co-authors of ‘Assault on Weapons: The Campaign to Eliminate Your Guns.’